 College of San Mateo Library subscribes to NoodleTools.
 You can follow the link below or use the drop-down menu above - Research Help → Citation Resources.

 Plagiarism, according to Encyclopedia Britannica, is " the act of taking the writings of another person and passing them off as one’s own".
-College of San Mateo has an explicit policy about plagiarism.
+College of San Mateo has an explicit policy about plagiarism (see link below).
 Citing and plagiarism are linked.
 Follow the links below to learn what do you know about plagiarism so far.